Sign language

 Wheelchairs & mobility scooters

-The Tropenmuseum is easily accessible to wheelchair users.
+The Wereldmuseum Amsterdam is easily accessible to wheelchair users.
 There are no obstacles and the elevator gives access to all floors.
 The museum also has several unmechanised wheelchairs for visitors.
 Unfortunately, it is not possible to visit the museum with a mobility scooter.

 The restaurant of KIT (Royal Tropical Institute) is accessible from the museum without a threshold.
 The hinged entrance door has to be opened manually.